preludeorg/community/docs/operator/basic/pneuma.md

 ---

 Professional license holders get access to PneumaEX, an extended version of the open-source Pneuma agent.
-PneumaEX can be accessed through the Editor section's payload download (both source and pre-compiled options) and is a drop-in replacement of Pneuma.
+PneumaEX can be accessed through the Operator application, under the Agents area towards the bottom of the UI.